weiguangcui/Gadget4/documentation/02_running.md

    libraries nowadays in any cases enable pinning by default.

-6. **vectorclass** : This is a C++ library that the code utilizes when explicit vectorization via the AVX instruction set is enabled in a the SPH compute kernels.
+6. **vectorclass** : This is a C++ library that the code utilizes when explicit vectorization via the AVX instruction set is enabled in the SPH compute kernels.
 This is then implemented with the vectorclass library by Agner Fog.
 For simplicity, the source code of this library (which takes the form of C++ header files) is